sbalk/dotfiles/README.md

 My main goal is to have consistency and a super smooth bootstrapping experience for new machines, and to have a consistent setup across all my devices.

+> [!TIP]
+> I have written several blog posts about my shell setup and the tools I use.
+> See [Be a Ninja in the Terminal 🥷](https://www.nijho.lt/post/terminal-ninja/), [dotbins: Managing Binary Tools in Your Dotfiles 🧰](https://www.nijho.lt/post/dotbins/), and [Combining Keychain and 1Password CLI for SSH Agent Management 🔑](https://www.nijho.lt/post/ssh-1password-funtoo-keychain/) for more details.

 > [!NOTE]
 > I have maintained this repository since 2019-04 but started a new commit history when I made it public in 2025-04.